-Founded as an innovation in engineering education in 1963, this program has been expanded to other Harvey Mudd academic departments and copied by institutions worldwide.
+Founded as an innovation in engineering education in 1963, the Clinic Program has been expanded to other Harvey Mudd academic departments and copied by institutions worldwide.

 Global Clinic, established in 2005, is the latest innovation in the Harvey Mudd College Clinic Program, preparing students for the future challenges of practicing engineering, science and mathematics in a global context.
-This program supports the activities associated with undertaking several year-long, industry sponsored global engineering and science projects in which teams of Harvey Mudd students collaborate with teams of students from partner schools internationally with particular emphasis on partnerships in Singapore, China, India, Japan and Israel with future plans to expand into South America and Europe.
+This program supports the activities associated with undertaking several yearlong, industry-sponsored global engineering and science projects in which teams of Harvey Mudd students collaborate with teams of students from international partner schools with particular emphasis on partnerships in Singapore, China, India, Japan and Israel with future plans to expand into South America and Europe.